bem/bem-components/README.md

 Detailed description of `gemini` work with different types of backends find [here](https://bem.info/tools/testing/gemini/).

-**NB** You have to commit scrinshots to the repository from SauceLabs to avoid minor differencies in fonts rendering.
+**NB** You have to commit screenshots to the repository from SauceLabs to avoid minor differencies in fonts rendering.

 Befor commit some new or modified pattern you have to: